The History of NCIL – How did we get here?

 CILs also:

-• run projects encouraging take up of direct payments amongst marginalised groups;
+• run projects encouraging take up of direct payments amongst marginalised

 • provide disability equality training;